 Leadership means always growing and evolving.
 We became industry leaders by continually mentoring youth, training new leaders, and ensuring our staff are certified in all areas of expedition cruising—from bear monitoring to Zodiac operations to first aid.
 Adventure Canada operations are always safety first, and we continue to invest in the people and the procedures that make us industry leaders.

-Alana Faber (Vice President of Operations), Cedar Swan (CEO), and Matthew James Swan (Director of Business Development and Expedition Leader) carry over the legacy of their father and Adventure Canada’s founder Matthew Swan.
+Alana Bradley-Swan (Director of Product), Cedar Swan (CEO), and Matthew James Swan (Director of Business Development and Expedition Leader) carry over the legacy of their father and Adventure Canada’s founder Matthew Swan.

 As much as the company has grown, the Swan family continues to grow, too.
 Cedar, Alana, and Matthew James were practically raised aboard ships, which were now heading to places like Scotland, Ireland, Scandinavia, the Caribbean, Haida Gwaii, Newfoundland & Labrador, as well as Nunavut and Greenland.
 Inevitably, they grew up, and are now running the show.

 Cedar Swan oversees the team as Adventure Canada’s CEO.
-Alana is Vice President of Operations, while Matthew James heads up Business Development.
+Alana is Director of Product, while Matthew James heads up Business Development.
 Cedar’s husband Jason, an Inuk hailing from Nunatsiavut, Labrador works on operations and logistics.
-Alana’s husband Brian manages the Client Services team.
 Matthew James's partner Devon does double duty as a sales lead and seasoned Cruise Director.

 Expedition Leader Jason Edmunds plotting the expedition course with Assistant Expedition Leader Julie Bernier.